bruits/maudit/website/content/news/maudit-compile-time.md

 ## Workarounds

-You can also push this further, if your layouts do change often and you don't want to recompile your project on every change, use a runtime templating language like [minijinja](https://github.com/mitsuhiko/minijinja) or [Tera](https://keats.github.io/tera/docs/).
+If your layouts do change often and you don't want to recompile your project on every change, using a runtime templating language like [minijinja](https://github.com/mitsuhiko/minijinja) or [Tera](https://keats.github.io/tera/docs/) is a great solution.
+You can load your templates at runtime, and thus change them without recompiling.

+### Even further beyond

 You can push it even further!
 [Routes paths are not static, they can be fully dynamic](https://maudit.org/docs/routing/#:~:text=The%20path%20can%20be%20any%20Rust%20expression) as such, you could load your routes fully at runtime.